 - Coconut flakes: they add so much texture!
 Coconut flakes are such a great whole food as it is not processed much and so rich in fiber (and manganese).
 Choose unsweetened.

-- Goji berries: so rich in antioxidants and add a nice chewy texture to balance the crispy granola.
+- Goji berries or raisins: goji berries are so rich in antioxidants and add a nice chewy texture to balance the crispy granola, but feel free to use raisins instead or your favorite dried fruit.

 - Maple syrup: adds an amazing caramel-like flavor, but can also use brown rice syrup.

-- Almond butter: adds a delicious nutty flavor and helps create a thick sauce with the maple syrup to clump the granola into mini clusters once baked.
+- Almond butter: adds a delicious nutty flavor and helps create a thick sauce with the maple syrup to clump the granola into mini clusters without adding any processed oil.

-In a large bowl, combine all the dry ingredients (oats, pumpkin seeds, almonds, coconut flakes, ground flax, hemp seeds, cacao nibs and salt).
+Step 2: In a large bowl, combine all the dry ingredients (oats, pumpkin seeds, almonds, coconut flakes, ground flax, hemp seeds, cacao nibs (if using) and salt).

 - The way you spread the granola is kinda important to ensure best crispy texture.
-Avoid chunks of granola scattered all over on the baking sheet, but instead, keep the mixture all in one layer and also all cohesive, if that makes any sense.
+Avoid chunks of granola scattered all over on the baking sheet, but instead, keep the mixture all in one layer and also all cohesive.
 You should not see many empty spots!

-- Granolas can burn quickly!
+- Granolas can burn quickly, especially on the edges!
 So, watch carefully, especially in the last few minutes, and take it out a little earlier if you feel like it is getting too browned.
 Every oven is different, so baking time may vary slightly.

-- You need to add the goji berries completely at the end once done baking or only roast them for 1-2 min.
+- Don't add the goji berries at the beginning or they will burn.
+You need to add the goji berries completely at the end once done baking or only roast them for 1-2 min.

 - The granola NEEDS to cool down before enjoying, this is part of the process.
 Cooling it down will crisp the granola and allow the forming of mini clusters.